target/cloudpunch/docs/examples.md

 cleanup_resources: false
 ```

 When disabled a cleanup file will instead be created that contains all the IDs of resources created.
-Run `CloudPunch-cleanup` or `CloudPunch/cleanup.py`.
-The cleanup file is supplied with the `-f` option.
+Run `cloudpunch cleanup cleanup-file.json`

 ## Recovery from Unregistered Instances